Table of Contents

 Manhole covers are designed as barriers over openings to underground networks, such as sewers and drainage systems.
-Manhole covers date back to ancient Roman times and were made from stone.
+Manhole covers date back to ancient Roman times and were originally made from stone.
 Modern manhole covers are made from materials including cast iron, steel and plastic, each designed to withstand specific loads.
 They can be made in different shapes, but their purpose remains the same – to provide secure, durable access to underground utilities while protecting the public and infrastructure from hazards.

 The UK’s infrastructure includes sewer systems, storm drains, electrical conduits and telecommunications networks.
 Manhole covers are used to provide safe and secure access to these underground facilities, allowing maintenance workers to inspect, repair and upgrade infrastructure while keeping pedestrians and vehicles protected from open access points.

 Covers also support traffic loads, making them essential in roads, pavements, industrial sites and public spaces.
 Manhole covers are used to prevent debris, animals and unauthorised access from entering utility systems, ensuring both operational efficiency and public safety.
-They are a highly versatile barrier that is critical across urban, commercial and industrial environments.
+They are a highly versatile and robust barrier that is critical across urban, commercial and industrial environments.

 Most manhole covers will feature either a circular, square or rectangular shape, designed to fit the different manhole openings found across the UK.

 Circular and round manhole covers have a slight advantage over square and rectangular alternatives, as they can be rotated without the risk of them falling into the opening, potentially causing serious injury.
-In contrast, workers must be careful not to diagonally rotate square and rectangular manhole covers, as these shapes can drop into the manhole itself.
-While most of the manholes in the United Kingdom are square or rectangular, circular shapes are still found in certain locations.
-Triangle manhole covers are also used but are less common and typically used for smaller openings.
+In contrast, all workers must be careful not to diagonally rotate square and rectangular manhole covers, as these shapes can drop into the manhole itself, causing injury or damage.

 Manhole cover sizes range from 300mm x 300mm to 1200mm x 1200mm for square and rectangular covers, while circular types will measure between 450mm and 650mm in diameter.
 However, these ranges can differ for specific uses.
 For example, roadways and pavements will likely have manhole covers measuring 600mm x 450mm, whereas industrial sites will feature larger covers measuring 900mm or more.

-Cast iron manhole covers are the strongest of these and are capable of withstanding loads of up to 90 tonnes.
+Cast iron manhole covers are the strongest and are capable of withstanding loads of up to 90 tonnes.
 For this reason, cast iron manhole covers are widely used on public roads and highways, car parks and commercial or industrial areas where heavy vehicles and loads are to be expected.

 Galvanised and stainless steel covers are a sturdy, lightweight alternative to cast iron, but as they are only able to withstand weights of up to 17 tonnes, they aren’t suitable for locations where high-volume traffic or heavy loads are expected.